 Estimates of linkage error

-Because all deterministic link were based on unique identifiers and all deterministic links with high levels of disagreement on other matching variables had been clerically (with any questionable links subjected to probabilistic linkage instead), we assumed that the precision of linkage (proportion of links that are true) was 100% for these.
+Because all deterministic link were based on unique identifiers and all deterministic links with high levels of disagreement on other matching variables had been clerically reviewed (with any questionable links subjected to probabilistic linkage instead), we assumed that the precision of linkage (proportion of links that are true) was 100% for these.
 For probabilistic links, we assigned point estimates and plausible limits for precision that decreased with match weight from 99–100% above a match weight of 40.6, down to between 50–100% at match weights between 0.0 and 18.1 (Table S).
 For the proportion of unlinked records that were in truth missed links (cases that truly appear in both datasets but for which a link could not be identified), we had little to base estimates on so assigned wide plausible limits of 10–90%.
 For example, if there were 50 unlinked NDSCR records and 100 unlinked HES cases in a given year, then the maximum possible number of links between these was 50 and we estimated that between 5 (10%) and 45 (90%) of these were missed links.

 Capture-recapture analysis

-From the basic formula for capture-recapture analysis, the number of missed cases can be given by the formula n00=nNDSCRnHES/n11 (1).
+From the basic formula for capture-recapture analysis, the number of unrecorded cases can be given by the formula n00=nNDSCRnHES/n11 (1).
 Other than an absence of linkage error, there are three further assumptions of this formula: (i) that the data sources are independent, (ii) that cases are homogenous (equal) in terms of their probability of detection and (iii) that the population sampled by each data source is identical.
 In applications of capture-recapture to disease surveillance, these assumptions are often not met (2).
 We therefore liaised with data collectors to qualitatively assess each assumption’s plausibility and potential implications (see Discussion).

 Formulae for quantitative bias analysis and capture-recapture analysis